GeoffreyCoulaud/gali/README.md

 ```

 ## Known issues
-* Games from Steam, Legendary, Lutris can be started but not stopped or killed
+* Games from Steam, Legendary, Heroic can be started but not stopped or killed
 * Dolphin emulator games don't get distinguished between GameCube and Wii
 * Installed Citra games aren't listed
 * Installed Yuzu games aren't listed
-* Cemu in lutris is a clunky solution, but it's the best we have currently on linux
+* Cemu in lutris is a clunky solution, but it's the best we currently have on linux
-* Cemu in lutris games can't be started *yet* (lutris doesn't support passing args to exe)
+* Cemu in lutris games can't be started *yet*

 ## TODO
 1. Launcher UI (task to be split up)